pokemon-kg/ontology/README.md

 The ontology also seeks to integrate the geographical expanse of the Pokémon world, mapping out the various regions, cities, and landmarks.
-It aims to profile key human characters, including Pokémon trainers, Gym Leaders, and members of various organizations, highlighting their relationships, roles, and development throughout the series.
+It aims to profile key human characters, including Pokémon trainers, Gym Leaders, and members of various organizations, highlighting their relationships and roles.
 Additionally, it is intended to encompass the complex system of Pokémon battles, trainer interactions, and the socio-economic aspects of the Pokémon world, including Pokémon Centers, Poké Marts, and other institutions.

 Released ontology: [https://pokemonkg.org/ontology#](https://pokemonkg.org/ontology#) (very limited coverage)